 - Alcohol & Cocaine: This is a very common combination used by people looking to amplify the effects of the cocaine taken.
 The alcohol causes the amount of cocaine that remains in the blood to increase by about one-third and can cause some cardiovascular issues in the user.
 This combination can also cause the user to consume more alcohol than intended because cocaine can significantly mask the effects of the alcohol.

-- Cocaine & Opioids: These two drug opposites are often taken with the goal of reducing the negative effects of the other.
+- Cocaine & Opioids: These two drug opposites are often taken to reduce the negative effects of the other.
 Cocaine users may take an opiate to be able to sleep, for example.
-With the competing effects of these substances, overdoses are very common and the potential for deadly complications is much higher.
+Unfortunately, with the competing effects of these substances, overdoses are very common, and the potential for deadly complications is much higher.
 Particularly if the user has taken a significant amount of both drugs, there may be an overdose if the user has taken a significant dose of the opiates and the cocaine then wears off.

-- Benzodiazepines & Opioids: Since these are both substances that depress the central nervous system, combining these substances can quickly lead to serious risks.
+- Benzodiazepines & Opioids: Since these substances depress the central nervous system, combining these substances can quickly lead to serious risks.
 Using both can result in respiratory depression that can be potentially fatal.
-The breathing can be slowed so significantly in some cases, that the brain becomes oxygen-deprived and can result in brain damage.
+In addition, breathing can be slowed so significantly in some cases that the brain becomes oxygen-deprived, leading to brain damage.

-- Methadone & Heroin: These are two specific opioids that have very different half-lives in the body.
-Methadone has a very long half-life, meaning it stays in the body for a long time, while heroin has a short half-life so it is processed and wears off relatively quickly.
-Even though the “high” from a methadone dose has worn off it may still be present in the body, leading to a potential overdose situation if the user takes heroin during that time.
+- Methadone & Heroin: These are two specific opioids with very different half-lives in the body.
+Methadone has a very long half-life, meaning it stays in the body for a long time, while heroin has a short half-life, so it is processed and wears off relatively quickly.
+Therefore, even though the “high” from a methadone dose has worn off, it may still be present in the body, leading to a potential overdose if the user takes heroin during that time.

 How to Get Help if Suffering From Polysubstance Abuse

-Getting help for polysubstance abuse can be a far more complex affair than detox from a single drug.
-There can be multiple sets of substance withdrawal symptoms occurring at the same time, and in many cases, this means that there should be some supervision by medical staff or another health professional.
-Suddenly stopping some drugs, like benzodiazepines, can cause seizures and can even be fatal if stopped “cold turkey”.
+Getting help for polysubstance abuse can be far more complex than detoxing from a single drug.
+There can be multiple sets of substance withdrawal symptoms occurring at the same time.
+In many cases, this means that there should be some supervision by medical staff or another health professional.
+In addition, suddenly stopping some drugs, like benzodiazepines, can cause seizures and even be fatal if stopped “cold turkey.”

 If you, someone you love, or even a close friend is suffering from polysubstance abuse, it is important to reach out for professional help.
-There are a number of highly qualified facilities that offer a variety of both inpatient and outpatient treatment options.
+Many highly qualified facilities offer various inpatient and outpatient treatment options.
 They will help build effective strategies for maintaining sobriety through stressors and triggers, helping ensure long-term health.

-If you are suffering from polysubstance abuse, it is imperative that you seek professional help immediately before you jeopardize your health and well-being.
-Reach out to a friendly enrollment advisor today to get on the path to a better, more fulfilling life right now.
+If you suffer from polysubstance abuse, you must seek professional help immediately before jeopardizing your health and well-being.
+So get in touch with our friendly enrollment advisors today to get on the path to a better, more fulfilling life.